-Read more on these dangers lower down the page.
+Read more on these dangers of roof dust lower down the page.

 Dangers Of Roof Dust In The Average Home

 All airborne dust whether from building cement motor vehicle emissions or factory emissions are not ideal for us to breathe.
-As a result over a number of years these contaminated fine dust particles find their way into our homes.
+As a result over several years, these contaminated fine dust particles find their way into our homes.

-In particular our roof space is the last thing we keep clean.
-Consequentially this dust build up of “lead poison” or “Asbestos dust” and many other harmful airborne contaminates.
+In particular, our roof space is the last thing we keep clean.
+Consequentially this dust builds up of “lead poison” or “Asbestos dust,” and many other harmful airborne contaminants.
 Especially homes built before 1970 and 2002 should have a Roof Vacuum.

 Other Dangers in The Roof Space

-A clean ceiling means a healthy home so even if you don’t have allergies it is advisable to have a dusty roof vacuum and stay healthy.
+A clean ceiling means a healthy home so even if you don’t have allergies it is advisable to have a dusty roof cleaned.
 Find out more about our dust free roof insulation products.

 Lead Poison In Roof Dust

 As a rule older homes have more potential for lead poison in the roof dust.
 Particularly in homes with higher traffic congestion in close proximity to busy roads or industrial areas.
-Especially in South Africa were our homes are not built to have sealed roofs as in many parts of the world.
-As a result our roofs will end up with dust settling in the roof space over years.
+Especially in South Africa where our homes are not built to have sealed roofs as in many parts of the world.
+As a result, our roofs will end up with dust settling in the roof space over the years.

-Considering that only in recent years motor vehicle manufacturers have had to make vehicles that give of less lead emissions.
+When one considers that only in recent years motor vehicle manufacturers have had to make sure vehicles give of fewer lead emissions.
 Furthermore factory emissions before 1970 would have lead poison in the emissions.
 As a result legislation to stop these emissions came into effect in 1970.